-Abits Group Inc, or Abits Group, is not a PRC operating company but a British Virgin Islands holding company ("the Company") resulting from a merger with its U.S. domiciled parent holding company in August 2021.
-In July 2022, the Company divested its entire interest in Moxian (Hong Kong) Limited, or Moxian HK, with the result that it no longer has any substantial business operations in the PRC, other than certain administrative functions conducted by a wholly owned indirect subsidiary located in Beijing.
-To reflect that change, the Company changed its name to Abits Group Inc as it now solely operates in the bitcoin mining industry, with principal operations in the United States through its wholly-owned subsidiary, Abit USA Inc.
+Abits Group Inc, or Abits, is a British Virgin Islands holding company (the "Company") resulting from a merger with its U.S. domiciled parent holding company in August 2021.
+As a holding company with no material operations of its own, the Company conducts its operations in the United States through its subsidiaries, Abit USA, Inc. and Abits Inc.

+In July 2022, the Company divested its entire interest in Moxian (Hong Kong) Limited, or Moxian HK, with the result that it no longer has any substantial business operations in the PRC, other than certain administrative functions supported by a wholly owned indirect subsidiary located in Beijing.
+To reflect that change, the Company changed its name to Abits Group Inc as it now solely operates in the bitcoin mining industry, with principal operations in the United States through its wholly-owned subsidiary, Abit USA, Inc.